48productions/piuio-pico/README.md

 This is a Pump it Up IO board (PIUIO) clone based on the Raspberry Pi Pico microcontroller.

-Though designed for [dj505's handpump controller](https://github.com/dj505/handpump), this will work with DIY hand pump controller builds, and can probably be adapted for pad use, too.
+Though designed for [dj505's PicoFX handpump controller](https://github.com/dj505/PicoFX), this will work with DIY hand pump controller builds, and can probably be adapted for pad use, too.

 ## Hardware Setup
 You don't need many components to put one together: